 Other professions, like lawyers, doctors, auditors, banking and other specific financial services are covered by different laws.
-Others, like journalists, are considered self-employed intellectual services and do not require a business permit of the work is carried out in their own name (if its by a company, like a publisher, the a business permit is required).
+Others, like journalists, are considered self-employed intellectual services and do not require a business permit of the work is carried out in their own name (if it is by a company, like a publisher, the business permit is required).

 Starting a business in Luxembourg: Applying